sagesolar/Corpus-of-Taylor-Swift/README.md

 # Corpus Parts

-The corpus is provided in three parts, representing details and statistics of the lyric words, songs and albums.
+The corpus is provided in four parts, representing details and statistics of lyric words, songs, albums and lyrics.
 Details of the columns that comprise each of these parts are provided below.

 ## Word Details